Have You Heard of the Community Leadership Development Program?

 Here's an opportunity to get a preview of what the program is all about.
 We'll explore the principles and basic concepts behind our approach to community leadership development.
 You'll be able to ask questions of the Executive Director, somebody who has completed the program, and some of our volunteer facilitators.

-We currently have Information Sessions available for the 2017/2018 Community Leadership Development Program.
+We will schedule Information Sessions in Spring 2018 Community Leadership Development Program.
+Stay tuned!

-If none of the above dates work for you please contact Susan Low at the Leadership Victoria office to discuss the program!
-250-386-2269 ext.
-34
+In the meantime, please contact Executive Director at the Leadership Victoria office to discuss the program!
+250-385-6088.

 Community Action Project Spotlight: Celebrate Music Therapy Awareness